amadi5892/game-proposal/README.md

 ### **Technical Challenges:**
+* Creating a speed for different gear shifts
 * Getting the cars to shift upon command.
 * When shifting up the car should speed up and when shifting down the car will loose speed.
 * Activating boost at 3rd gear.
+* Multiplayer Mode

 ### **Wireframe**
 ![](./Wireframe/test.jpeg)